MattyGun/text-adventure-assignment/readme.txt

 Plan:
--Mark items as either in an inventory or not
+-Mark items as either an inventory item or not
 -Add an inventory to the player
 -Move items between the player's inventory and the room's inhabitants set